We use cookies

 Is the wedding legal in Spain?

 Civil weddings for non-residents require 4-6 weeks of paperwork and a Spanish-speaking notary.
 Most couples hold a symbolic ceremony at the villa and do the legal paperwork at home.
-NERO Line's planner network handles both routes.
+Nero Line's planner network handles both routes.

 Do villas allow late-night music?